opentofu/opentofu.org/blog/2024-11-11-help-us-test-opentofu-1-9-0-alpha2.md

 ## Provider `for_each`

-Imagine you have to deploy an infrastructure that involves multiple availability zones using your cloud provider.
-In order to minimize code duplication, you created a module that you can use for each availability zone.
+Imagine you have to deploy an infrastructure that involves multiple regions using your cloud provider.
+In order to minimize code duplication, you created a module that you can use for each region.
 However, your main module still looks like this:

 ```hcl
 provider "aws" {